 Kade says the “challenge” is to gain acceptance of the alternative treatment from New Zealand’s forestry trading partners, chiefly India and China.

-Kade says logs treated with EDN are already exported to China from the Czech Republic, so there are more factors in play here than merely biosecurity concerns, there are also politics in the mix.
+Kade says logs treated with EDN are exported to China from the Czech Republic.

 The Ministry for Primary Industries says New Zealand exported $3.81 billion of logs in 2019.

-About 22 per cent of these (nearly $840 million) were treated with methyl bromide for export.
+About 22 per cent of these (nearly $840 million) were treated with ethyl bromide for export.

-Fumigation of logs for export constitutes the bulk (92 per cent) of New Zealand’s methyl bromide use.
+Fumigation of fogs for export constitutes the bulk (92 per cent) of New Zealand’s methyl bromide use.

 New Zealand is a signatory to both the United Nations’ Montreal Protocol on Substances that Deplete the Ozone Layer (1989) and the Vienna Convention for the Protection of the Ozone Layer (1988) which are both committed to stopping depletion of the ozone layer.